ronin-rb/ronin/man/ronin-cert-dump.1.md

         ronin cert-dump https://github.com

-Only print the Common Nmae (CN) for a SSL/TLS service:
+Only print the Common Name (CN) for a SSL/TLS service:

         ronin cert-dump -C 93.184.216.34:443